2nd World March 2018-2019

-His arrival opened the Forum and University Days "Visibilizing Nonviolence and Peace" which was held during the following 2 days, 14 and 15 of September of 2017.
-It was the culmination of a great effort of the group that arrived almost exhausted, especially by the difficulties they encountered in the customs steps and borders, with endless revisions and long waiting times, which in many cases caused delayed arrival to scheduled actions.
-It was confirmed that some governments in the region are impeding the free movement of people.
+His arrival opened the Forum and University Days "Visibilizing Nonviolence and Peace" which was held during the next 2 days, September 14 and 15, 2017.
+It was the culmination of a great effort by the group that arrived almost exhausted, especially due to the difficulties they encountered in customs and border crossings, with endless reviews and long periods of time. waiting, which in many cases led to a delay in scheduled actions.
+It was confirmed that some governments in the region make it difficult for people to move freely.

 The action was promoted by the organization "World Without Wars and without violence" Central America Chapter and counted on the collaboration of several universities, institutions and collectives.

 From the 2 of October from 2009 to the 2 of January of 2010